stezu/stripe-for-woocommerce/README.txt

 = Manual installation =

 The manual installation method involves downloading our eCommerce plugin and uploading it to your webserver via your favourite FTP application.
 The WordPress codex contains [instructions on how to do this here](http://codex.wordpress.org/Managing_Plugins#Manual_Plugin_Installation).

+= What now? =

+Once the plugin is installed on your server, notices at the top of the screen should tell you where to go next.
+But just in case that doesn't work, the process is really simple to enable credit card payments on your WooCommerce store.
+Go to the WooCommerce settings, click the checkout tab, then click the Stripe for WooCommerce link at the top of the page.
+Once there, you should make sure the enable checkbox is checked, and then you just need to fill in your API key settings which can be found on your [Stripe account page](https://dashboard.stripe.com/account/apikeys).
+That's it.

+Once you're ready to take live payments, make sure the test mode checkbox is unchecked.
+You'll also need to force SSL on checkout in the WooCommerce settings and of course have an SSL certificate.
+As long as the Live API Keys are saved, your store will be ready to process credit card payments.

 = Updating =